 The current museum opened in 1965 in Hancock Park on Museum Row on the Miracle Mile next to the famous La Brea Tar Pits.
 By 1992, the original three buildings had expanded to six, including the acquisition of the former May Company department store on the corner of Wilshire and Fairfax, which became LACMA West.
 That building has since been transferred to the Academy of Motion Picture Arts and Sciences for the new Academy Museum, scheduled to open in 2019.

 LACMA is in the midst of a major transformation project.
 Phase I added the Broad Contemporary Art Museum, the Entrance Pavilion and the parking structure, opened in early 2008.
 The first part of Phase II, the Lynda and Stewart Resnick Pavilion, opened in September 2010.
 Ray's farm to table restaurant and Stark Bar opened in 2011.
-Plans are in effect to replace the four original buildings of the east campus with a single new, earthquake-stable, solar-powered structure with more art-viewing area.Continue to 2 of 11 below.
+Plans are in effect to replace the four original buildings of the east campus with a single new, earthquake-stable, solar-powered structure with more art-viewing areas.

 Orientation and Overview

 LACMA has a wonderful collection of art from around the world, but just like when traveling the world, you can sometimes get lost along the way.
 The maps available at the museum only show where the buildings are.
 They don't show the gallery layout inside the buildings.
-I found myself retracing my steps trying to find my way.
 Fortunately, there are plenty of security personnel around to point you in the right direction.

 The Grand Entrance to the Los Angeles County Museum of Art is in a walk-through open area accessible off Wilshire Boulevard immediately behind the Urban Light installation of light posts on the sidewalk, or from the parking garage elevator or Hancock Park on the other side.
 Ray's and Stark's Bar are adjacent to the ticket booth in the Grand Entrance.

 On the east side of the campus, The Ahmanson Building and Hammer Building are connected to each other to form a right angle.
-Gallery corridors flow freely from one building to the next, so you may enter one... building and exit the other.
+Gallery corridors flow freely from one building to the next, so you may enter one building and exit the other.
 There is also a bridge from the second floor of the Hammer Building to the Art of the Americas Building, formerly the Modern and Contemporary Art Building.
 The Pavilion for Japanese Art is a striking structure east of the Hammer Building with a separate entrance.
-It was very dark when I visited in the evening, but I imagine that with its translucent walls, it would be very well-lit by day.
 The Bing Center is a stand-alone building housing several auditoriums and a café.

 West of the entry plaza, The Broad Contemporary Art Museum (B CAM) is a modern building housing the contemporary art collection on Wilshire, and the Resnick Pavilion, LACMA's latest addition, is a 45,000 square foot single story exhibit building behind BCAM.